 - LEAD-proprietary wavelet image compression that outperforms JPEG 2000

-- Flexible options for controlling file size and image quality
+Flexible options to control file size and image quality

 - Target file size